-As many modern day organizations strive to reach their goals and measure progresses along the way, financial information remains one of the best gauge of the status and health of both private and public companies.
+As many modern-day organizations strive to reach their goals and measure progresses along the way, financial information remains one of the best gauges of the status and health of both private and public companies.
 Reliable decisions cannot be made without a good understanding of the financial implications of actions and reactions to internal and external business environments.

 This course will cover basic financial principles and provide generic financial management tools necessary for decision making.
 Learning is achieved via examples, which reinforce the theory, and topic-related internationally acclaimed case studies which successfully simplify the financial topic for the non-financial person.
 Students will also go through a highly interactive board game, which allows them to experience how transactions affect the balance sheet and profit and loss account over two (2) financial years.

 Upon successful completion of the modules included in this course, students should be able to;